Reading Overview Map of 6 Frames

 Key Figures & Organizations

-• Alex Karp (Palantir CEO)
+• Alex Karp and Nicholas Zamiska

 Key Dates